taotriad/BabySomnia/Video_guide.md

 # Recommended watching for Dreamcatcher

+First of all, there's no need to slavishly follow the order in this guide.
+But sticking to the order within each section is recommended, at least for the sections that have "trilogy", "era", or "duology" in their names.

+Second of all, if you came here BEcause you already watched some Dreamcatcher video and now feel confused, it's probably best to find the section that contains the video you saw, and start from the beginning in that section.
+So for instance, if your introduction to Dreamcatcher happened to be BOCA (a rather common thing), you'd go to the section containing the Dystopia trilogy and watch Scream, BOCA again just to refresh your memory, then Odd Eye.
+If you're still confused after that you can read the spoilers (though in the case of the Dystopia trilogy there are only hints, since the videos are fairly straight-forward).

+If you're not here because you want to react to Dreamcatcher, feel free to jump around however you choose.
+For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternate versions and related videos in the Apocalypse trilogy until you've watched at least the first music video (Maison) of that trilogy.

+Also, remember: **[[S]]** stands for **spoilers**, **[[H]]** for **hints**.
+The info in **[[H]]** is intended to help understand the video without spoiling reaction, the info in **[[S]]** is intended to clarify things if you're still confused after watching the video.

 ## [1] A first peek (dipping your toes)

 *Justification*: the reason to start with this video is that: